-Throughout CAM’s with the Little Sisters of the Poor at St. Martin’s Home, multiple, individual, design/build projects have been constructed within the home.
-One project included the completion of the design/build renovations to the Chapel, its gathering and parlor areas, the Convent and Postulant residences.
+Throughout CAM’s history with the Little Sisters of the Poor at St. Martin’s Home, multiple, individual, design/build projects have been constructed within the home.
+One project included the completion of the design/build renovations to the Chapel, its gathering and parlor areas, and the Convent and Postulant residences.

-It is important to note that all electrical, plumbing, HVAC and fire protection work was completed and added to the existing operating systems within the home.
+It is important to note that all electrical, plumbing, HVAC, and fire protection work was completed and added to the existing operating systems within the home.

-Two of the many unique challenges of the project included ensuring sound attenuation for the air handling units located directly behind the altar as well as matching the marble of the liturgical furnishings which were removed, protected and re-installed.
+Two of the many unique challenges of the project included ensuring sound attenuation for the air handling units located directly behind the altar as well as matching the marble of the liturgical furnishings, which were removed, protected, and re-installed.
 The marble was finally matched by using reclaimed and re-cut materials specially fabricated for this project.

-As with each of the previous projects on this site, CAM’s work had to be scheduled so as not to interfere with the ongoing activities of the home, and to minimize disruption to the population, staff and the Sisters themselves.
+As with each of the previous projects on this site, CAM’s work had to be scheduled so as not to interfere with the ongoing activities of the home, and to minimize disruption to the population, staff, and the Sisters themselves.